 - Sensitivity to light (photophobia)

-- Abnormal curvature of the front surface of your eye or the lens inside your eye (astigmatism), which causes blurred vision
+- Abnormal curvature of the front surface of the eye or the lens inside the eye (astigmatism), which causes blurred vision

 When to see a doctor

-If your child lacks pigment in his or her hair or skin at birth that affects the eyelashes and eyebrows — as is often the case in infants with albinism — your doctor will likely order an eye exam and closely follow any changes in your child's pigmentation.
+At your child's birth, if the doctor notices a lack of pigment in hair or skin that affects the eyelashes and eyebrows, the doctor will likely order an eye exam and closely follow any changes in your child's pigmentation and vision.

 Contact your doctor if your child with albinism experiences frequent nosebleeds, easy bruising or chronic infections.
-These signs and symptoms may indicate the presence of Hermansky-Pudlak or Chediak-Higashi syndromes, which are rare but serious genetic disorders.
+These signs and symptoms may indicate the presence of Hermansky-Pudlak syndrome or Chediak-Higashi syndrome, which are rare but serious disorders that include albinism.

 Types of albinism

-Complications of albinism include skin disorders as well as social and emotional challenges.
+Albinism can include skin and eye complications as well as social and emotional challenges.

-If a family member has albinism, a genetic counselor can help you understand your chances of having a future child with albinism.
-He or she can also explain the available tests and help you figure out the pros and cons of testing for your family member.
+If a family member has albinism, a genetic counselor can help you understand the type of albinism and the chances of having a future child with albinism.
+He or she can also explain the available tests.